-B. ISSUE DESCRIPTION
+A. ISSUE DESCRIPTION

 Improving on-farm income earnings from agriculture enterprises is considered a key strategy of addressing poverty and transitioning of Liberia's agriculture from subsistence to commercial farming.
-The majority of rural farmers lack the appropriate skills to operate their farms as profitable enterprises.
+A majority of our rural farmers lack the appropriate skills to operate their farms as profitable enterprises.
 The average Liberian rural farmer has historically carried out farming primarily to meet household food requirements, selling the excess, and often at a loss because production factors are not factored into the pricing primarily because farmers do not keep records.
 Therefore, to improve the livelihoods of rural farmers, it is critical for them to start viewing farming as a business.

-A major challenge with many of Kwe-pa-geh Cassava Farmers Association members is that they do not keep records and determine profitability by a gross estimate, at best.
+A major challenge with many of United Women for Peace and Development, Togetherness Cassava Group, Nyehn Lowland Farmer Association, Mandate for Positive Change (MPC), and Gborgbor Town Community Agriculture Project members is that they do not keep records, making a determination of profitability a gross estimate at best.
 To be competitive and take advantage of the new opportunities that are arising, farmers increasingly must adapt their farm business to market changes and improve efficiency, profitability, and income.
 As a first and necessary step, therefore, the farmers must keep records of their expenses and incomes, short of which farming will remain largely a subsistence undertaking.
-With good record keeping, they will be in position to make business/investment decisions from informed positions.
-Proper farm records are also important to accessing any farm credit facility.
-It is upon proper records that assessors depend on to pre-qualify credit grants.
+With good record keeping, they will be in a position to make business/investment decisions from informed positions.
+Proper farm record is also important to accessing any farm credit facility.
+It is upon proper record that assessors depend on to pre-qualify credit grants.
 This is always associated with poor farm planning such as assessing the land size and allocating it appropriately to manage the various business operations whether cassava, or rice.
-This results in poor land management practices and can lead to land degradation in the long run.
+This results in poor land management practices and in the long run, can led to land degradation if not addressed.

-The failure to keep records is due to rural farmers lack of relevant skills necessary to operate farm enterprises on business principles.
-Therefore, they are not able to maximize the benefits of their investments and remain poor despite all their hard work.
-Farmers generally lack knowledge in enterprise selection, enterprise budgeting, farm business planning, importance of record keeping and the different review and designing, business plan development and strategies development and Type IV as assignments associated with other USAID projects and collaborators.

-types of records, the role of appropriate technology (such as use of improved seeds and complementary inputs) in profit maximization, importance of functional linkages (such as input and output markets, credit and extension services) in sustaining the farm business, business performance assessment, risk management, and how various farming or business enterprises interact with each other to enhance production.
+The failure to keep records is due to rural farmers' lack of relevant skills necessary to operate farm enterprises on business principles.
+Therefore, they are not able to maximize the benefits of their investments and remain poor despite all of their hard work.
+Farmers generally lack knowledge in enterprise selection, enterprise budgeting, farm business planning, importance of record keeping and the different types of records, the role of appropriate technology (such as use of improved seeds and complementary inputs) in profit maximization, importance of functional linkages (such as input and output markets, credit and extension services) in sustaining the farm business, business performance assessment, risk management, and how various farming or business enterprises interact with each other to enhance production.

-The management of Kwe-pa-geh Cassava Farmers Association requested for CRS' Farmer to Farmer technical assistance to train its members in farm records keeping skills and be able to negotiate for better cassava prices, select more profitable enterprises for investment and make better & informed production and marketing decisions for cassava farming operations.
+The management of United Women for Peace and Development, Togetherness Cassava Group, Nyehn Lowland Farmer Association, Mandate for Positive Change (MPC), and Gborgbor Town Community Agriculture Project requested for CRS' Farmer to Farmer technical assistance to train its members in farm records keeping skills and negotiate for better cassava prices, select more profitable enterprises for investment and make better & informed production and marketing decisions for cassava farming operations.

-C. OBJECTIVES OF THE ASSIGNMENT
+B. OBJECTIVES OF THE ASSIGNMENT

-Kwe-pa-geh Cassava Farmers Association has requested for a F2F volunteer to assist the organization in introducing the concept of farm record keeping among the targeting members at the farmers level and a review of records at the organization level.
-Record keeping will help farmers understand profitability, cost of production, break even points, and hence make better and informed investment decisions.
+United Women for Peace and Development, Togetherness Cassava Group, Nyehn Lowland Farmer Association, and Mandate for Positive Change (MPC) have requested for a F2F volunteer to assist the organization in introducing the concept of farm record keeping among the targeting members at farmers' level and a review of records at the organizational level.
+Record keeping will help farmers understand the profitability, cost of production, break even points and hence make better, informed investment decisions.

-The specific topics for the volunteer to provide technical support are:
+The specific topics for the volunteer to provide technical support in are: